Algorithmically Establishing Trust in Evaluators: Discussion

 \subsection{Theory}

 \thmref{ndacorrectness} states that when the labeller has high accuracy, a low $\phi$ will be able to reproduce the label set.
 It is then possible to measure the successes to establish a confidence bound on the aggregate labels provided by the evaluator.
-However, this result has a different interpretation: when the accuracy of the evaluator is zero, there is no way to determine the labelling, regardless of $\phi$--it is completely unknowable.
-We argue this interpretation also makes sense: otherwise, it would be possible to create information out of thin air (that is, without any prior knowledge of $f$).
-Moreover, the primary purpose of the No-Data Algorithm is to establish trustworthiness on the evaluator, not label the data.
+It, however, has a different interpretation: when the accuracy of the evaluator is zero, there is no way to determine the labelling, regardless of $\phi$--it is completely unknowable.
+We argue that this makes sense: otherwise, it would be possible to create information out of thin air, and without any prior knowledge of $f$.
+Hence the primary purpose of the No-Data Algorithm is to establish trustworthiness, not to label data.

-One important limitation of the theory is that we assumed that $Y$ is a binary set, and that $X$ is the set of $k$-bit binary strings.
-The first assumption can be addressed by `binarising' a set $Y$ with arity $>2$ by separating it into two classes.
-The second, however, must be understood more carefully: if this were a natural-language problem, it would be inaccurate to assume that the $k$-bit encoding for $x \in X$ will retain correctness by \textit{solely} working with the binary encoding of the strings.
-Extra information (e.g., semantics captured in a latent space) must be added to $x$, before proceeding as usual.
+Our requirement that $Y$ is binary is sufficient from a theoretical angle, but worth discussing further.
+Arities larger than $2$ may be addressed with class-based separation, at the expense of a linear-time increase in runtime.
+This is an upper bound, and we conjecture that there exist versions of the No-Data Algorithm with smaller overheads.
+We expand upon this and other extensions to the theory in \appref{extensions}.
+There we also show that, experimentally, our algorithm retains its guarantees of correctness under this setup.
+We leave its theoretical characterisation for further work.